-[Section 137 amended by No. 28 of 2006 s.
+[Section 137 amended: No. 28 of 2006 s.
 209.]

 138. Forest produce in other parks and reserves, restrictions on permitting taking of

 (1) Notwithstanding anything contained in any other Act relating to parks or reserves, no licence, permit, or any other authority to cut or remove forest produce in any designated park or reserve, not being land to which this Act applies, shall be granted by any person having the control of the park or reserve, without the authority of the CEO.